-Michael H. Carrel.
-Mr. Carrel has served as President, Chief Executive Officer and director since November 2012.
-Before joining AtriCure, Mr. Carrel served as President and Chief Executive Officer of Vital Images, a publicly-traded medical imaging software company.
-During his tenure, he led Vital Images to a leading global position in the healthcare and medical software industry.
-Under his leadership, the company grew revenue and profitability, increased global market share and expanded its presence to over 90 countries.
-Prior to Vital Images, Mr. Carrel was President and CEO of Zamba Corporation, a publicly-traded technology company, and Chief Financial Officer of NextNet Wireless, a privately-held provider of non-line-of-sight plug and play broadband wireless access systems.
-Mr. Carrel recently served as a director of Lombard Medical, a medical device company focused on the minimally invasive treatment of abdominal aortic aneurysms, until acquired by MicroPort Scientific Corporation in 2018.
-Mr. Carrel currently serves on the board of the Medical Device Manufacturers Association (MDMA) and Axonics Modulation Technologies, Inc. Mr. Carrel holds a B.S. in Accounting from The Pennsylvania State University and an M.B.A. from The Wharton School at the University of Pennsylvania.
+Before joining AtriCure, Mr. Carrel served as President and Chief Executive Officer of Vital Images, a publicly-traded medical imaging software company that was sold to Toshiba in 2011.
+Prior to Vital Images, Mr. Carrel was President and CEO of Zamba Corporation, a publicly-traded technology company, and Chief Financial Officer of NextNet Wireless, a privately-held provider of nonline-of-sight plug and play broadband wireless access systems.
+Mr. Carrel recently served as a director of Lombard Medical until acquired by MicroPort Scientific Corporation in 2018.
+Mr. Carrel currently serves on the board of the Medical Device Manufacturers Association (MDMA) and Axonics Modulation Technologies, Inc. a medical device company focused on the treatment of urinary and bowel dysfunction.
+Mr. Carrel holds a B.S. in Accounting from The Pennsylvania State University and an M.B.A. from The Wharton School at the University of Pennsylvania.